 The Blue Bar at The Berkeley Hotel, in London’s Knightsbridge neighborhood, was named after the striking blue paneled walls that were originally installed by Sir Edwin Lutyens and painted by the late interior designer, David Collins.
 In homage, the bar’s cocktail menu is categorized by colors, with each one reflecting a different style of drink (green is long and fresh, blue is crisp and clean, yellow is elegant and effervescent, red is rich and complex).
 With the recent re-design by Collins’ protégé, Robert Agnell, the room’s once silk upholstery is now sheathed in a rich velvet-like fabric that Agnell had custom made exclusively for the space.

 Another London hotel, The Ned, was recently opened in an historic Edwin Lutyens building by the Soho House Group.
-The upper floors are members-only but the immense ground floor has multiple lounges and restaurants with abundant velvet furnishings.
+The rooftop is for hotel guests and members-only but the immense ground floor has multiple lounges and restaurants with abundant velvet furnishings.
 I love the emerald green cut velvet banquets and brass-trimmed, coral-hued ottomans.

 The Hotel de Crillon in Paris reopened recently after an epic restoration, which included an all-star team of designers, including Aline d’Amman, Tristan Auer, Cyril Vergniol, Chahan Minassian, and the legendary Karl Lagerfeld.
 The result is a wonderful mix of ultra modern and antique furnishings.
 Velvet pervades the opulent space with a lovely soft color palette of pale grey, cloud blue, muted purple, and chalky brown.
 Minassian’s Ambassadeurs bar, with its low-slung velvet slipper chairs and curvy crushed velvet sofas, is no exception.